mdeous/dnscheck/README.md

 `dnscheck` is a tool that reads a list of domains from a file and checks them for the following issues:

-- CNAMEs pointing to an unclaimed resource (e.g. S3 bucket, GitHub pages, Azure CloudApp, etc.)
+- CNAME records pointing to an unclaimed resource (e.g. S3 bucket, GitHub pages, Azure CloudApp, etc.)
-- CNAMEs pointing to an unregistered domain
+- CNAME records pointing to an unregistered domain
 - Zone delegations poiting to an unclaimed zone

 Detection of CNAMEs pointing to unclaimed resources is based on the information available